lucashmsilva/sb-proxy/README.md

 Starts an HTTP proxy server to the SponsorBlock API.
 Also runs a healthcheck every minute against the main server and falls back to a mirror when the main server is unhealthy.

-To run locally, just run `npm install` and then `npm start`. the server will start at `http://localhost:4480/`
+To run locally, just run `npm install` and then `npm start`. the server will start at `http://localhost:4480/`, or execute with Docker Compose: `docker compose up -d`.
+Note that the compose file uses a pre-built image from Docker Hub, so i is not intended for local development.

 To deploy to a remote server, I use a simple NGINX setup:
 ```